 Step 2: Set Up an Implementation Team

-- Proposed project plan
+- Make a detailed project plan

 Step 3: Partner Expert Warehouse Management Software Development Company